germanbodenbender/compute.rhino3d.appserver/docs/heroku.md

 ``` bash
 $ heroku login
 ```
-4. From the terminal, create the Heroku application (you can specify a name here, otherwise heroku will assign a name to your app):
+4. From the terminal, create the Heroku application (you can specify a name here, or otherwise heroku will assign a name to your app):
 ``` bash
 $ heroku create myappname
 ```